 Centuries later, Emperor Diocletian banned Christianity

 “It was the nineteenth year of Diocletian’s reign [AD 303] and the month Dystrus, called March by the Romans, and the festival of the Saviour’s Passion was approaching, when an imperial decree was published everywhere, ordering the churches to be razed to the ground and the Scriptures destroyed by fire, and giving notice that those in places of honour would lose their places, and domestic staff, if they continued to profess Christianity, would be deprived of their liberty.
 Such was the first edict against us.
-Soon afterwards other decrees arrived in rapid succession, ordering that the presidents of the churches in every place should all be first committed to prison and then coerced by every possible means into offering sacrifice
+Soon afterward other decrees arrived in rapid succession, ordering that the presidents of the churches in every place should all be first committed to prison and then coerced by every possible means into offering sacrifice

 But Diocletian was not a cruel man.
 He was an autodidact, a world-system thinker, and a genius.
 He separated the Roman foreign policy system into what we would call a “Department of Defense” and a “Department of State.
 He further subdivided DOD into an “Army” and “National Guard.”
-He defined a system of executive political appointees that would allow for Constitutional succession of Emperors for the first time in history.
+He defined a system of executive political appointees that would allow for the Constitutional succession of Emperors for the first time in history.
 When his economic reforms caused rapid inflation, he changed them so they wouldn’t.
 Diocletian was a very intelligent man able to learn from mistakes.
-Diocletian was smart man.
+Diocletian was a smart man.
 He wanted Christians dead.

 These men may not have “known” why, but Caiaphas and Diocletian had a fingerspitzengefÃ¼hl — a gut feeling — that something was wrong with Christianity.
 Interrogating witnesses who had heard Christ, Joseph Caiaphas saw a threat that could destroy his nation.
-The Emperor Diocletian saw a force that could destroy his Empire.
+Emperor Diocletian saw a force that could destroy his Empire.

 The Empire believed in a steep vertical world.
 Romans believed that the State ruled men, that men ruled their families, and that this relationship was decided by virtue.
 Women, children, and slaves were without virtue.
 They were naturally property of the pater familias — the father of the family — to do with as he pleased.
 And just as the pater familias has life-and-death power over his dependents, the State had life and death power of its citizens.
-Socrates execution of Athens was seen to prove Socrates virtue, because he submitted to an unjust execution.
+Socrates’ execution of Athens was seen to prove Socrates’ virtue, because he submitted to an unjust execution.

 State has life-and-death power over Citizens